dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

     Returns:
         A tuple (x, y).
-The element x is a tuple containing (1) a tensor of padded word vectors and (2) their respective lengths of the sequences.
+The element x is a tuple containing (1) a tensor of padded word vectors and (2) their respective original sequence lengths.
 The element y is a tensor of padded tag indices.
 The word vectors are padded with vectors of 0s and the tag indices are padded with -100s.
 Padding with -100 is done because of the cross-entropy loss and the accuracy metric ignores